softerhardware/CWKeyer/README.md

 ### Teeny Libraries

 Current development is done using [Arduino IDE 1.8.19](https://www.arduino.cc/en/software) and [Teensyduino 1.56](https://www.pjrc.com/teensy/td_download.html).
-Please make sure those are installed.
+Please make sure those are installe.

 Updated libraries are required for glitchless 48kHz audio with the CW keyer hardware.
 These libraries are provided in this git repository.
 An easy way to use these libraries is to add symbolic links to the new libraries from the arduino IDE install.
+This is described below for Linux and MacOS systems.

+Be sure to select the "Teensy 4.0" board in the Tools-->Boards-->Teensiduino menu, and to select the "Serial + Midi + Audio" USB model in the Tools-->USB type menu, otherwise compilation will fail.

 Install teensy  library update for linux:
 -----------------------------------------